 - improves the efficiency and/or effectiveness of insurance systems used to get, service, and keep customers and producers (agents, brokers, MGAs)

 - changes customer expectations regarding how to conduct commerce (whether with non-insurance firms or with insurance firms).

 To wrap this post up, I want to state that whether a technology-focused insurance industry analyst creates a research framework to drive the research agenda or immediately builds the annual research agenda, it is critically important that the analyst focus primarily on insurance business issues.

-Personally, I prefer the insurance business issues encompassing commerce, channels, and customers.
+Personally, I prefer the insurance business issues encompassing commerce, channels, customers, and claimants.
 Other analysts might prefer focusing on the operations that keep the insurance firm in business.
 Still other analysts might prefer to invest their time on insurance financial operations.

 Regardless of the area, or areas, of the insurance industry the analyst wants to invest their efforts, or where their management directs them to invest their efforts, it is imperative the analyst put themselves in the ‘shoes of the insurance business person’ (and not in the shoes of the insurance CIO or CTO or any other technology manager).
 Technology managers exist to support the insurance business: not the other way around.

 It is definitely enjoyable to research emerging technologies but insurance firms don’t exist for the sake of technology: they exist to manage / mitigate the risks of society (people, families, businesses) in a legal, regulatory compliant manner.